Jaydee8652/EspressoBatch/README.md

 ```
 $ python3 cif_sort.py
 ```
-On first run will create the 'Original_CIFs' directory and request a structure_data.csv.
-The structure_data.csv can be obtained from the CSD, by saving a selection of structures as a TAB seperated values table and converting with excel or other .csv manager.
-Place corresponding .cif files in 'Original_CIFs', also obtained from the CSD and rerun.
-The sort should complete within a minute.
+On first run will create the 'Original_CIFs' directory, place .cif files in 'Original_CIFs' and rerun.
+The user will be presented with different filtering settings, some will be disabled without a 'structure_data.csv'.
+Any combination of these filters can be run through an integer input.

-It should be noted that .cifs with "structure-formula mismatch" may contain an unreported cocrystal/solvent.
-Manual inspection of these files is encouraged.
+If the .cifs are from the Cambridge Structural Database, the 'structure_data.csv' can be obtained from the CSD.
+This can be done by saving a selection of structures as a TAB separated values table and converting with excel or other .csv manager.
+Without a provided 'structure_data.csv' the filtering settings that require it will be forcibly disabled if selected.

 ```
 $ python3 qe_cif2cell.py